Using the H5P Course Presentation Tool

 Choose the shape you would like to add.

 Edit the selected shape by clicking the drop down menu of Fill color, Border color, Border width and Border style.
+Once the editing is complete, select Done.

 Click the Video icon to insert a video.

-Click the plus icon to upload your video.
+Click the Plus icon to upload your video.
 Enter any settings you would like to adjust and click Done.
 It is also possible to display this link as a button.

 Your video will appear as a thumbnail image with a play button in the centre.